 Pretty much everyone’s life could use a little more organization.
 Even the most dedicated of us can fall victim to leaving things where they’re not supposed to be only to lose track of them later.
 With your Glowforge, you can make organizers for just about anything.

 If you’re used to working with tools, then you’ll find this simple design for a drill bit organizer to be very handy, especially given its engraved labels making sure you’re never stuck digging around the bottom of your toolbox again.

-If you’re a writer or artist, then this pen holder will be invaluable to you (goodness knows I’ve needed one for a long time).
+If you’re a writer, artist, or different kind of creative, then this pen holder will be invaluable to you (goodness knows I’ve needed one for a long time).

-If you’re designing your organizers from scratch, the only thing you really need to keep in mind with making such organizers is the size.
+If you’ve got your own designs for organizers you’ve made from scratch, the only thing you really need to keep in mind with making such organizers is the size.
 If you design your organizer to be too small for your intended purpose, then it will end up being useless, too big and you’ll just waste precious material.